rngtang/Telephone-Assistant/README.md

 ### Activate the Virtual Environment

-In order for the project to work, it is necessary to activate the virtual environment.
-To do so, you will need to move into the directory that contains the project.
-The location of the project may vary depending on where you cloned it.
-You can do so by running the following commands:
+In order for the project to work, it is necessary to both activate the virtual environment and be inside the project directory.
+The location of the project may vary depending on where you cloned it, but you must move into the directory that contains the project.

+You can move into the project directory by running the following command:

 ```bash
 cd /telephone-assistant
 ```

-The following command activates the virtual environment:
+From here, activate the virtual environment:

 ```bash
 source openai-env/bin/activate